 We utilize an "everyday value price" philosophy to consistently offer our products at competitive prices complemented by strategically planned promotions throughout the year.
-To drive store traffic and position ourselves as a destination store, we promote broad selections of merchandise with newspaper circulars, customer targeted direct mail and e-mail, as well as digital and social media offerings.
+To drive store traffic and position ourselves as a destination store, we promote broad selections of merchandise with newspaper circulars, customer targeted direct mail as well as e-mail, digital and social media initiatives.
+In addition, our Neighbor's Club loyalty program enhances our ability to create engagement with our best customers.
 Vendors frequently support these specific programs by offering temporary cost reductions and honoring coupons.
-Our vendors also provide assistance with product presentation and fixture design, brochures, support for in-store events, and point-of-purchase materials for customer education and product knowledge for our team members.
+Our vendors also provide assistance with product presentation and fixture design, brochures, support for in-store events and point-of-purchase materials for customer education and product knowledge for our team members.